animatlabs/animatlabs.github.io/_posts/2026-02-09-workflowforge-coravel-scheduled-workflows.md

 ---
-title: "Scheduled Workflows in .NET: WorkflowForge Meets Coravel"
+title: "Scheduled Workflows in .NET: WorkflowForge with Coravel Job Scheduling"
 excerpt: >-
-  "Coravel handles when to run.
-WorkflowForge handles what to run.
-Together they create lightweight scheduled workflows with automatic compensation, no Hangfire required."
+  Coravel handles when to run, WorkflowForge handles what to run.
+Together they create lightweight scheduled workflows with automatic compensation, no Hangfire required.
 categories:
   - Technical
   - .NET